 We live in a culture that embeds information and where the most important things tend to go unsaid.
 All of us put information into machines that will retrieve data on practically anything imaginable, from an alarm clock to an AI for more complex decision-making.
 Perhaps this will release the unsaid portions about the vital function of cities in human life.

 A recent Rolling Stone article by Jeff Goodell (Flooded City) does not make this point directly but exhibits its results with great clarity.
 Goodell talks about flooding in New York involving high or low ground impacts with storm surge or microburst variables.
-The unsaid stuff defines a vast combination of intellectual and architectural ramparts outlined as plans in a series of locations throughout New York City.
+The unsaid stuff defines a vast combination of intellectual and architectural ramparts outlined as plans in various locations throughout New York City.

 While not as refined, the second promise adds powerful new energy to the promise of eliminating disadvantage.
 It is the promise of sustainability.
 From the Club of Rome to its reflective twenty-five-year reunion at the Smithsonian, a more accurate word, Resilience, now communicates the correct challenge and implies a variety of post-trauma conditions.
 We now deploy resilience officers throughout the world, but their task is not to look at high water and low land.
 The resilience mission is different – find ways to draw a line in the sand.
 It matters far less about where there will be high water until we know how to draw that line in the sand.
 There is no crystal ball.
 Pointing to facts is all that scientists can do.
 Describe where a part of the sky has fallen.
 Right now, that is more useful than why to avoid tragedy.